top of page

 About The Orchard

 The Granary was a derelict building on a dirt road when we decided to convert the property into a welcoming commercial and retail space.
-At the time, in 2003, there was absolutely no soil and not a tree on site - only asphalt and broken rock. for over 60 years, the property had just been driveways for big trucks to park to load or unload grain.
-To create soil, we planted fava beans, mustard and vetch.
+At the time, in 2003, there was absolutely no soil and not a tree on site - only asphalt and broken rock.
+For over 60 years, the property had been driveways for trucks to park to load or unload grain.
+To create soil, we planted fava beans, mustard, and vetch.

 Read More . . . click here.